hdShang/arxiv-daily/docs/cs-CV/2025-05-27/papers/250520904v2-htmnet-a-hybrid-network-with-transformer-mamba-bottleneck-multimodal.md

 ---
 layout: default
-title: HTMNet: A Hybrid Network with Transformer-Mamba Bottleneck Multimodal Fusion for Transparent and Reflective Objects Depth Completion
+title: "HTMNet: A Hybrid Network with Transformer-Mamba Bottleneck Multimodal Fusion for Transparent and Reflective Objects Depth Completion"
 ---

 # HTMNet: A Hybrid Network with Transformer-Mamba Bottleneck Multimodal Fusion for Transparent and Reflective Objects Depth Completion